 Getting vaccinated doesn’t prevent you from becoming ill.
 You can still get sick and have symptoms.
-But it will reduce your risk of disease, hospitalization, severe complications, and even death.
+But it will reduce your risk of disease, severe complications, being hospitalized, and even death.
 Getting vaccinated protects others around you who may not be able to get the vaccine yet (like kids).
-Reducing the risk of disease also helps prevent overwhelming the health care system.
+Reducing the risk of disease also helps prevent overwhelming the health care system when cases become severe.

 Is it possible to get COVID-19 from the vaccine?

-It is not possible to catch COVID-19 from the vaccines.
-They do not use live SARS-CoV-2, the virus that causes COVID-19.
-Instead, two vaccines are mRNA-based and use messenger RNA (ribonucleic acid) to tell your body to make a particular protein that will activate your immune system and protect you against the virus if you are exposed.
 The Johnson & Johnson vaccine uses a different virus (that causes the common cold) that is unable to replicate in human cells.
 This virus serves as a vehicle to transport DNA to tell your body to make the spike protein and activates the immune system.
-The DNA does not alter or change your DNA in anyway.
+The DNA does not alter or change your DNA in any way.
 This technology has been studied for decades and used in other vaccines.

 Can I still get COVID-19 after I get the vaccine?

-There is a small chance that you could still get sick if you are exposed to the virus as the vaccines are not 100% effective, especially when there are variants circulating.
-Also, if you are exposed to the virus just before or after getting the vaccination, you could still get sick before the vaccine has time to work.
-However, the odds are greatly in your favor for not getting sick, becoming seriously ill, or needing to be hospitalized after receiving the vaccine.
+There is a small chance that you could still get sick if you are exposed to the virus, as the vaccines are not 100% effective, especially when there are variants circulating.
+Also, if you are exposed to the virus just before or after getting the vaccine, you could get sick before the vaccine has time to work.
+However, the odds are greater that you won’t get sick, become seriously ill, or need to be hospitalized after receiving the vaccine.

 If I’ve already had COVID-19, should I get vaccinated?

 Health experts say that you should get the vaccine even if you’ve already had COVID-19.
 They believe the vaccine could provide stronger immunity, even for those who have had the virus.
-This is because coronaviruses often do not create absolute natural immunity in humans.
+This is because coronaviruses often do not create long-lasting natural immunity in humans.

 Do I still need to wear a mask and social distance if I’ve been vaccinated?